Rocco and His Brothers: Retrospective reviews

 When the film was released in DVD format, critic Glenn Erickson wrote: "A major pleasure of Rocco and His Brothers is simply seeing its portrait of life in working-class Milan in 1960.
 Beautifully directed in the housing projects and streets of the city, this is a prime example of a film which will accrue historical interest simply because it shows so much of how people lived and what places looked like (now) 40 years ago."

+Art historian Timothy James Clark expressed in 2023 his admiration for the film, pointing out the fertile final shot:[O]ne of the things I admire about the end of Rocco and His Brothers (1960) by Visconti, ... [is] in the end, [where] after the brothers’ agony in Milan, [it] is the Party member, the good brother, the upstanding family man who adjusts to industrial society - and in the final minutes you see him going off to his home in the suburb.
+In a sense, Visconti is saying that that is the ending.
+Aren’t the other brothers, the maladjusted brothers, all portrayed as crazed – as killers?
+But where does the movie leave you – dramatically, aesthetically?
+On the good brother’s side?

+Gian Luca Farinelli, president of the Cinema Ritrovato film festival, shared that view:The final, extreme long-shot of Luca walking away from the gates of the Alfa Romeo factory and from the progressive speeches of his employed brother Ciro, seems to leave no doubt as to what Visconti really thinks: encapsulated in progress devoid of history, like the great Renaissance paintings we see entrapped inside the television screen, Italy, and what remains of the Parondi family, are moving towards a future without roots or beauty.

 Martin Scorsese included the film on his list of "39 foreign films to see before you die", and Francis Ford Coppola cited Rocco and His Brothers as an inspiration for The Godfather (1972).
 In 2008, Roger Ebert added Rocco to his "Great Movies" list.

+Madonna said she named her son Rocco because this is one of her favourite films.